-- They are not available the shape and size that I feel fit for my robot.
+- They are not available in the shape and size that I feel is fit for my robot.
 Most of the time I am forced to restrict the robot size to the size of the chassis that is available.

 - They do not give the flexibility that a custom design can have.

 - You cannot cast your artistic touch (if you have one that is) over the design.